exercism/java/exercises/error-handling/.meta/hints.md

 ### Practical implications

-You don't have to declare them in the [method signature](https://docs.oracle.com/javase/tutorial/java/javaOO/methods.html) of methods that can [throw](https://docs.oracle.com/javase/tutorial/essential/exceptions/throwing.html) an unchecked exception and handle or rethrow them when calling any method that can call an unchecked exception.
+You don't have to declare them in the [method signature](https://docs.oracle.com/javase/tutorial/java/javaOO/methods.html) of methods that can [throw](https://docs.oracle.com/javase/tutorial/essential/exceptions/throwing.html) an unchecked exception and handle or rethrow them when calling any method that can throw an unchecked exception.

 ### Examples of where they are used

-Unchecked exceptions are mean to be used for any error than can't be handled at runtime, e.g., running out of memory.
+Unchecked exceptions are mean to be used for any error than can't be handled at runtime, e.g. running out of memory.